shrutixyz/nataraj-ai/README.md

 Contains all the code for the mobile application part of the project, which also makes use of firebase and gemini.

 [Checkout the documentation](./app_flutter/README.md)

+### 3. unity_scripts
+Contains all the code for the unity engine integration, having the model with all the animation classes and synchronisation code for the same.

 ## Relevant Screenshots